Experienced, Respected White Collar Crime Defense Attorney

 Often, in prosecuting white collar crimes, a charge of conspiracy will be brought along with the underlying charge(s).
 Those facing conspiracy charges are often asked to provide the names of other people involved in criminal activity in exchange for a cooperation agreement that will result in a lower sentence.

-The Law Office of Ann Fitz defends clients from many types of federal white collar criminal charges, including those involving:
+Attorney Ann Fitz implements the most effective strategies when defending clients from many types of federal white collar criminal charges, including those involving:

 - Bank fraud, such as check fraud and other forms of financial counterfeiting